Table of Contents

 Builder Chaining

-If you prefer an alternative to interpolated string concatenation, you can use the Append, AppendIntact and AppendNewLine methods, which can be chained.
+If you prefer an alternative to interpolated string concatenation, you can use the Append, AppendIntact, and AppendNewLine methods, which can be chained.

 int userTypeId = 4;